-Between December 2021 and February 2022, EnergyCo ran a Registration of Interest (ROI) process for the Hunter-Central Coast REZ.
+Between December 2021 and February 2022, EnergyCo ran a registration of interest (ROI) process for the Hunter-Central Coast REZ.
 This was the first step in engaging with industry on the design of the REZ.

 The Hunter-Central Coast REZ attracted a significant response with commercial interest in renewable generation and storage projects representing almost 40 gigawatts and more than $100 billion of potential investment.